Story

 The Growing Demand for Water

 As warmer temperatures increase the demand for water, the amount of fresh water available in some regions may decline, increasing competition for remaining water resources.
+For example, in a warming climate, increased rates of evaporation and melting snowpack will decrease the supply of fresh water in some US river systems and groundwater available for human use.

 Climate change is already impacting one of the country’s most important water sources, the Colorado River Basin.
 Water use has significantly exceeded the natural flow of water through the river during a period of long-term drought and rising temperatures, depleting storage in the Lake Powell and Lake Mead reservoirs that provide water for urban and agricultural use across the Southwest.